cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Symptom

-Deploying BOSH or Kubo fails because CredHub authentication fails.
+Deploying BOSH or CFCR fails because CredHub authentication fails.
 The following error occurs:

 <p class="terminal">The provided username and password combination are incorrect.
 Please validate your input and retry your request.</p>